Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the city car segment and utilize the same 5-door hatchback body style and the front wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Lada-engineered powertrain under the hood, a 4-cylinder, 8-valves 87hp unit, while the other one gets its power and torque from a 4-cylinder, 8-valves 90hp engine designed by Volkswagen.

 SafetyThe fact that the Škoda got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, taking kerb weight as an important factor into account, the Russian car offers a considerable difference of 11% more metal.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, when it comes to weight, a factor that most people underestimate, the Russian car offers a considerable difference of 11% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Škoda does have a slight advantage, all the models observed together.
-That's the official data, while our visitors describe reliability of Lada, as well as Škoda, with the same average rating of 4.3 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Škoda does have a slight advantage, when all the models are taken into account.
+These are the results of an independent reasearch, while our visitors describe reliability of Lada with an average rating of 4.3, and models under the Škoda badge with 4.4 out of 5.
 The same official information place Kalina as average reliability-wise, and Fabia is more or less at the same level.Above it all, drivers of cars with the same engine as the Russian car rank it on average as 2.0, while the one under the competitor's bonnet gets 4.8 out of 5.

 Performance & Fuel economyŠkoda is undoubtly more agile, reaching 100km/h in 1.3 seconds less than its competitor.
 In addition to that it accelerates all the way to 182 kilometers per hour, 14km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the Czech car, averaging around 4.7 liters of fuel per 100 kilometers (60 mpg), in combined cycle.
 That's 49% difference compared to the Russian car!